Dimensional reduction in quantum spin-1/2 system on a 1/7-depleted triangular lattice

 Here, we examine whether our XXZ-like susceptibility may reproduce the Bonner-Fisher curve except at temperatures lower than the spin gap.
 We take account of a layered structure of the maple-leaf lattices stacked in the $z$-direction and deal with the interplanar interaction $J_\perp$ using random phase approximation (RPA).
 The three-dimensional susceptibility $\chi_{3\mathrm{d}}$ described using the intra-layer $\chi_{2\mathrm{d}}$ is given as

 We adopted several choices of inter-layer interaction $J_\perp$.
 As shown in Fig.~\ref{f11}, for a ferromagnetic interplanar interaction $J_\perp<0$ using $\chi_{2\mathrm{d}}$ of the maple-leaf lattice with $J_{t1}<0.3$, $\chi_{3\mathrm{d}}$ shows good agreement with the Bonner-Fisher curve at $0.5\lesssim k_BT/J$, including the peak.
-This shall be because a strong fluctuation of magnetization characteristic of the frustrated lattice at low temperature, which contributes to $\chi_{2\mathrm{d}}$ is suppressed by the three dimensionalities.
-Such agreement can be found for parameters $J_t\lesssim 0.3$ with a proper choice of $J_\perp$.
+This shall be because a strong magnetic fluctuation characteristic of the frustrated lattice at low temperature is suppressed by the three dimensionalities.
+Such agreement can be found for parameters $J_t/J\lesssim 0.3$ with a proper choice of $J_\perp$.